 The Bureau files a complaint when it has reason to believe that the law has been or is being violated, and it appears to the Bureau that an enforcement action is in the public interest.
 The complaint is not a finding or ruling that the defendants have actually violated the law.
 The proposed court order has been filed with the United States District Court for the Western District of Washington and will have the full force of law only when signed by the presiding judge.

 A copy of today’s complaint is available at: http://files.consumerfinance.gov/f/201310_CFPB_meracord-complaint.pdf

-A copy of the proposed court order is available at: http://files.consumerfinance.gov/f/201310_cfpb_meracord-proposed-stipulated-final-judgment-and-consent-order.pdf
+A copy of the order entered by the court is available at: http://files.consumerfinance.gov/f/201512_cfpb_meracord-stipulated-final-judgment-and-consent-order.pdf

 Updated on December 9, 2015 with final order